To RSVP for our programs, please be sure to fill out the online form at the bottom of this page.

 ***Care is available for your loved while we meet for Wednesday meeting, but you must RSVP in advance by emailing info@alohatoaging.org by 4:00pm the Thursday before.
 We have limited spaces available, so please do not bring your loved one unless you have received a confirmation from your RSVP.
 Suggested $10 donation for care.

-To register, simply click on the following link: https://alohatoaging.org/upcoming-programs/ .
-Scroll down to the bottom of the page and fill out the online form.
+To register, simply scroll down to the bottom of the page and fill out the online form.
 This seminar is part of the year-long FREE Aloha to Aging Caregiver Monthly Education Series.
-These events are held at the Covenant Presbyterian Church, 2881 Canton Road, Marietta, 30066.

 Above programs are located at Aloha to Aging Inc office, 2881 Canton Road, Marietta, 30066.
 Just follow the Aloha signs to entrance within Covenant Presbyterian Church.